TristanRobitaille/engsci-thesis/lit_review.md

     - Make a design space solver by defining legal parameter values, and run simulations for each
 - **Results**:
     - Used very aggressive sparsity of 90%
-    - ~2x the speed-up of using GPU
+    - ~2x speedup over of using GPU

 ###  FTRANS: Energy-Efficient Acceleration of Transformers using FPGA
 - **Main ideas**: